 And, via Twitter, from Gavin Schmidt, who days later was named Director of the NASA Goddard Institute for Space Studies:

 — Gavin Schmidt (@ClimateOfGavin) June 8, 2014

-Email me if you find anything beyond these!
+Email me if you find anything!

 Information for teachers (including PPTs!)